kiran94/dotfiles-sync/README.md

 }
 ```

-Where `.bashrc` is the file in the *configuration directory* we are interested in tracking.
-The *configuration directory* is the directory where the central authrority of that file lives (typically a git repository which contains all your configuration files).
-This key could also be directory e.g `bash/.bashrc` if you wanted to keep all your bash related configuration files in organised into a `bash` folder.
+Typically named `dotfiles-sync.json`, this file defines each of the configurations we are interested in along with the locations where they should live per operating system.
+In this example we have a single entry `.bashrc` which states that we have a file in the root of the *configuration directory* with the same name.
+The *configuration directory* is the directory where the central authority of that files live (typically a git repository which contains all your configuration files).

+This entry can also be a folder or file within a subdirectory (e.g `bash/.bashrc`) for if you wanted to keep all your bash related configuration files organised into a `bash` folder in your repo.

-Each key contains paths to operating system specific path the file should be syncronised into.
+Each entry contains paths to operating system specific path the file should be syncronised into.
 The operating systems supported here are the same as the ones that come in [platform.system](https://docs.python.org/3/library/platform.html#platform.system) but lowercased.
 Paths are also expanded using [os.path.expanduser](https://docs.python.org/3/library/os.path.html#os.path.expanduser) which means special symbols like `~` will be expanded in both Window and Linux.

 **Note if you have a path which can be applied across platforms, then you can define a single config `"cross": "~/.bashrc"`.**